Arkadiusz Baran

-Arkadiusz Baran (born 9 November 1979) is a Polish professional football manager and former player who was most recently in charge of IV liga Subcarpathia club Sokół Sieniawa.
+Arkadiusz Baran (born 9 November 1979) is a Polish professional football manager and former player who is currently in charge of IV liga Subcarpathia club Legion Pilzno.
 He is the older brother of fellow footballer and manager Grzegorz Baran.

 Career

 A defensive midfielder, Baran spent most his career with Cracovia.
 He had also played for such teams as JKS 1909 Jarosław, Polonia Przemyśl and Stal Rzeszów before joining the Kraków side.